facioquo/stock-indicators-python/docs/_indicators/MaEnvelopes.md

 - It does not return a single incremental indicator value.
 - The first periods will have `None` values since there's not enough data to calculate; the quantity will vary based on the `ma_type` specified.

-> :hourglass: **Convergence Warning**: Some moving average variants have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+> &#9886; **Convergence warning**: Some moving average variants have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
 See links in the supported [MAType options](#matype-options) section above for more information.

 ### MaEnvelopeResult